octohedron/TouristFriend/README.md

 TouristFriend is an API for searching and combining results from Google Places and Yelp.

+For the foursquare implementation check out the branch `foursquare`

 Returns a combined list of places ranked by their ratings as a Bayesian estimate

 ### Try it out